 Before importing your data, we recommend to first ensure your spreadsheet is set up properly.
 Below you can see an example of how your data should be organized in Excel to load it into Office Timeline Online successfully:

 Download an Excel schedule formatting sample from here.

 As you can see in our example, tasks should have a Start Date, End Date and Title (description), while milestones come with a Title and only a Start Date or End Date.
 They can be arranged in any order you wish (even interlaced), in separate tables or in a single table, as long as they are in the same spreadsheet and their dates and titles are stacked up onto each other in the same column.

-• You can also add a Percent Complete column for tasks, if applicable, but it is not a mandatory detail for a successful Excel Import.
+• You can also add a Percent Complete column for tasks or a Notes column, but these are not mandatory details for a successful Excel Import.

 • It is not absolutely necessary to include a header – if you arrange your Excel data as shown above, Office Timeline will automatically detect your milestones and tasks without it.

 With your Excel spreadsheet all set up, you are now ready to import it.
-Simply go to the Import tab in Office Timeline Online and click on Import from Excel.
+From the New tab in Office Timeline Online, click on Import Data and select Import from Excel from the window that pops up.
 Then, browse to your .xlsx file or drag & drop it into the tool's Import wizard to get to the next step.